Py4Phy/PHY432/modules/git/Git_basics.md

     discount](https://help.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/discounted-subscriptions-for-github-accounts);
     see also the [GitHub Education](https://education.github.com/) site.

-[^3]:

-     There are ways to set up remote repositories so that you don't have to provide username and password for every push and which are also more secure.
-Namely one can use SSH keys instead of the HTTPS protocol, as described in the GitHub tutorial on [Generating SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 [^4]:

+     There are ways to set up remote repositories with using SSH keys instead of the HTTPS protocol, as described in the GitHub tutorial on [Generating SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

+[^5]:

+    A *branch* is a parallel development history.
+Git allows you to split the history and then *merge* the branches again.
+This approach makes it easier to work on experimental features in parallel to a stable development line.
+It also allows multiple developers to work on a single project without disturbing each other's work.

 	*Branching* is a more advanced topic, which is explained in the materials linked under [More...](#more).
 We barely scratched the surface of Git but this will be sufficient to already make good use of this very powerful tool.

-[^5]:
+[^6]:

     Technically, the *staging area* (or *index*) is also located in the `.git` directory but that is not really